ridercoach/rsna2018/README.md

 need the Kaggle API; [this page](https://github.com/Kaggle/kaggle-api) gives instructions for installing and using it.

-Once you have the Kaggle API working, the following command would download the contest data files to your current directory (assuming that (a) the contest is active, and (b) you have already entered the competition on the Kaggle website and accepted the rules.)
-Having your own copy of the data is not only convenient in many ways, but, if Kaggle removes access to these files after the contest closes (as seems to have been the case with the RSNA competition), you will still be able to play with them.
+Once you have the Kaggle API working, the command below will download the contest data files to your current directory (assuming that (a) the contest is active, and (b) you have already entered the competition on the Kaggle website and accepted the rules.)
+Having your own copy of the data is not only convenient, but if Kaggle removes access to the files after the contest closes (as seems to have been the case with the RSNA competition), you will still have them to work with.

 ```
 kaggle competitions download rsna-pneumonia-detection-challenge